LGUG2Z/komorebi/README.md

-stop                          Stop the komorebi.exe process and restore all hidden windows state                         Show a JSON representation of the current window manager state query                         Query the current window manager state log                           Tail komorebi.exe's process logs (cancel with Ctrl-C) quick-save                    Quicksave the current resize layout dimensions quick-load                    Load the last quicksaved resize layout dimensions
+stop                          Stop the komorebi.exe process and restore all hidden windows state                         Show a JSON representation of the current window manager state query                         Query the current window manager state add-subscriber                Subscribe to all komorebi events on a named pipe remove-subscriber             Subscribe to all komorebi events on a named pipe log                           Tail komorebi.exe's process logs (cancel with Ctrl-C) quick-save                    Quicksave the current resize layout dimensions quick-load                    Load the last quicksaved resize layout dimensions